CormacKinsella/python-data-science/README.md

 ### Notebooks

-For getting familiar with Python:
+#### For getting familiar with Python:

->python-fundamentals.ipynb
+*python-fundamentals.ipynb*

->>This includes setting up Conda, VSCode/Jupyter, Git, and fundamentals of stdlib Python
+>Setting up environment, fundamentals of stdlib Python coding

-Bioinformatics:
+#### Bioinformatics:

->python-bioinformatics.ipynb
+*python-bioinformatics.ipynb*

->>Covering differences between Shell and Python pipelines, Subprocess, the Sh package, bioinformatics packages made for python, Biopython
+>Differences between Shell and Python pipelines, Subprocess, the Sh package, bioinformatics packages made for python, Biopython

-Machine learning:
+#### Machine learning:

->python-machine-learning.ipynb
+*python-machine-learning.ipynb*

->>Basics of machine learning with Python
+>Basics of machine learning with Python

-Data science and visualisation:
+#### Data science and visualisation:

->python-data_manipulation_and_graphics.ipynb
+*python-data_manipulation_and_graphics.ipynb*

->>Numpy, Pandas, and graphics for data science
+>Numpy, Pandas, and graphics for data science

-Dashboard visualisation:
+#### Dashboard visualisation:

->python-dashboards.ipynb
+*python-dashboards.ipynb*

->>What are dashboards, the Dash package for Python, deploying to cloud, API integration
+>What are dashboards, the Dash package for Python, deploying to cloud, API integration